friskycodeur/titanic_survival_kaggle/README.md

 ### Note :
 If you do come across any doubts or problem feel free to ask!

-### If you like this kernel feel free to upvote and leave feedback, thanks!
+### If you like this kernel feel free to star ⭐ and leave feedback, thanks!